 is how much smaller SiC power electronics semiconductors can be manufactured than traditional silicon semiconductors.
 This is possible because they have a larger band width, enabling them to convert electricity with less heat loss.
 A silicon semiconductor would have to be significantly larger to achieve the same performance.

 heat loss occurs in SiC semiconductors as compared to conventional semiconductors made of silicon.
 Thus an important field of application for SiC semiconductors is power electronics, the conversion of electricity into a usable form for a device.
-For a laptop, for instance, the semiconductors are tucked away in the transformer of its charger.
-Up until now silicon semiconductors have primarily been used for this, but they emit a lot of energy as heat.
+For a laptop, for instance, up until now silicon semiconductors have primarily been used for this, but they emit a lot of energy as heat.
 With silicon-carbide semiconductors, there would be much less heat loss and more energy would be available for charging.

 SiC semiconductors are also ideal.
 The ultra-fast network will demand a lot of power and performance especially from the infrastructure components like transmitting stations.
 But also to recharge smartphones faster, manufacturers might use SiC semiconductors in the future.
 In addition, the new semiconductors are also ideally suited for wireless chargers and data center servers.